 Most people who are suffering from hair loss are always on the lookout for the next revolutionary hair loss cure.
-One of the ‘breakthrough’ cure that we’ve heard a lot about in 2019 is setipiprant, a drug known for the treatment of asthma.
+One of the ‘breakthrough’ cure that we’ve heard a lot about in 2019 is setipiprant hair loss qualities, a drug known for the treatment of asthma.

-Setipiprant is an investigational drug developed in 2012 for the treatment of asthma and in 2019 its popularity boosted as a treatment for hair loss.
+Setipiprant is an investigative drug developed in 2012 for the treatment of asthma and in 2019 its popularity boosted as a treatment for hair loss.
 The drug acts as a selective, orally available antagonist of the prostaglandin D2 receptor 2 (DP2).
-The drug is currently being developed as a treatment for male pattern baldness for those who have not had successful results with traditional hair loss medication.
+Currently, setipiprant hair loss qualities and a dedicated drug is currently being developed as a treatment for male pattern baldness for those who have not had successful results with traditional hair loss medication.